ALAN m English, Scottish, Breton, French

 From a Germanic name that referred to a member of the Germanic tribe, the Franks.
 The Franks settled in the regions now called France and the Netherlands in the 3rd and 4th century.
 They possibly derived their tribal name from the name of a type of spear that they used.
 From medieval times, the various forms of this name have been commonly conflated with the various forms of Francis

 .
 In modern times it is sometimes used as a short form of Francis

 GARY m English

-From an English surname which was derived from a Norman given name, which was itself originally a short form of names beginning with the Germanic element ger
+From an English surname that was derived from a Norman given name, which was itself originally a short form of names beginning with the Germanic element ger

-meaning "spear".
+.
 This name was popularized in the late 1920s the American actor Gary Cooper (1901-1961), who took his stage name from the city of Gary in Indiana where his agent was born.

 JESSICA f English, French, German, Swedish, Norwegian, Danish, Dutch, Italian, Spanish

 (1596), where it belongs to the daughter of Shylock.
 Shakespeare probably based it on the biblical name ISCAH

 , which would have been spelled Jescha